Trump Nominates Former White House Doctor Ronny Jackson For A Second Star

-Donald Trump’s former White House doctor, Navy Rear Admiral Ronny Jackson, has been nominated for a second star, despite the fact that he is still under investigation by the Defense Department Inspector General’s Office for overprescribing drugs and creating a hostile work environment.
+Donald Trump’s former White House doctor, Navy Rear Adm.
+Ronny Jackson, has been nominated for a second star, despite the fact that he is still under investigation by the Defense Department Inspector General’s Office for overprescribing drugs and creating a hostile work environment.

 Task & Purpose reports that Ronny Jackson was nominated by Donald Trump to lead the Department of Veterans Affairs.
 This news came at the same time when Jackson hit by a barrage of scandals, which caused him to withdraw his nomination.